-We will be the utility of choice by providing reliable, quality services in a safe, respectful, environmentally responsible, cost-effective manner that benefits our members' quality of life and promotes the success of their local communities.
+We will be the utility of choice by providing reliable, quality services in a safe, respectful, environmentally responsible and cost-effective manner that benefits our members’ quality of life and promotes the success of their local communities.

 We will consistently promote a culture of safety for the protection of our employees, membership, and general public.

 We will treat each member with respect and as an individual, balancing their needs with the needs of our members as a whole.
 We will always welcome our members' opinions and include their current and future needs in our plans, decisions and actions.

 We will recognize employees as individuals and provide each with a safe, positive working enviroment with an opportunity for growth and success.